 Do a reality check

-Focus on what you do offer
+Focus on what you can offer

 Appointing organisations quickly reset their expectations and focus on what they need in a successful candidate – as opposed to what the candidate doesn’t have.
 This is what you should focus on.
 Your value.
 This is what you must be able to articulate.
-You must demonstrate that your experience, your skills and your passion far outweigh any concerns they may have.
+You must demonstrate that your experience, skills and passion far outweigh any concerns they may have.

 Do this to ‘dare them not to appoint you’ – blips and all